Protecting Your Naples Business: The Ultimate Guide For Effective Pest Control

 While not life-threatening, mosquito bites, if scratched excessively, can result in secondary infections.

 Standing water, tall grass, dense vegetation, and potential blood meals and food sources attract mosquitoes.
 In order to reproduce, the females of most species must lay her eggs on standing water.
 Only a small amount of water is necessary so a clogged gutter, empty plant pot, wheelbarrow, or bird bath will suffice.
+Although there are some exceptions, most mosquitoes prefer to avoid the heat of the midday and take shelter in tall grass, dense vegetation and other growth that allows them to escape the heat.

 Both females and males feed on nectar as their main food source.
 Because of this, properties that have lots of flowers on them will attract mosquitoes to it.